 Rising health insurance premiums in Ohio are a concern for most consumers that pay for their own medical coverage.
-As increasing premiums are starting to take their toll, many residents of the state are looking for options that will reduce rates and still maintain benefits.
-But, affordable Ohio health insurance plans are available, and specific steps can be taken to reduce costs.
+As higher rates are starting to take their toll, many residents of the state are looking for options that will reduce prices, while maintaining existing benefits.
+But, affordable policies are available, and specific steps can be taken to reduce costs.
+Many of these recommendations can be implemented immediately.

-We help you find and compare many low cost plans that are rich in coverage and may substantially reduce the amount you pay.
-If you don’t currently have insurance, some of these plans are great “starter” plans that will keep your premiums low.
+We help you find and compare many low-cost plans that are rich in coverage, and may substantially reduce the amount you pay.
+If you don’t currently have insurance, some of these plans are great “starter” policies that will keep your premiums low.
 Increasing prices will continue, but here are a few steps you can take now:

-- If you have been with the same insurance company for more than three years and you have no significant medical issues, it may be time to compare quotes from different companies.
+- If you have been with the same insurance company for more than two years and you have no significant medical issues, it may be time to compare quotes from different companies.
 Remember…the quotes are always free and you do not have to accept an offer that is made to you.
+However, with annual Open Enrollments, you can shop, compare (and change) policies every year, if it’s cost-effective.
+Note: When terminating coverage and signing up with a different carrier, always verify your providers are “in-network.”

 - Raise your major medical deductible.
 For example, by raising your deductible from $500 to $2,500, you could save $1,000 for an individual policy and more than $2,000 for a family policy.
 Assuming you don’t have many catastrophic claims, the total savings on your plan could be substantial.
 And over many years, the savings will be greater.
-If you remain in reasonably good health, you can always go back to a lower deductible.
+If you remain in reasonably good health, the savings will continue each year.

 - Consider an Ohio HSA (More Information Here).
-Premiums are 25%-50% less than traditional plans and preventive benefits are not subject to a deductible.
-Naturally, there are many other factors to consider and we’ll be happy to review your options.
+Premiums are 25%-50% less than traditional plans, and preventive benefits are not subject to a deductible.
+Naturally, there are many other factors to consider, and we’ll be happy to review your options.
 HSAs are a very popular form of affordable family health insurance.
-And your state and federal taxes will potentially reduce when you make contributions.
+Your state and federal taxes will potentially reduce when you make contributions, although funds must be spent on qualified medical, vision, or dental expenses.
+Drugs must be prescribed and not over-the-counter.

 - If your health has improved or you have stopped smoking since you purchased your policy, inquire about “changing your rate class.”
 It’s possible you may be able to reduce your premium.
 It might be only a few dollars but perhaps more.
 And you will not be putting existing coverage in jeopardy by making this request.